Cjames21082/SQL-Lesson/README.md

 The problem?
 Adding multi-word project titles and/or multi-word project descriptions.
 The file parser.py is our current progress on this task.

+**NOTE: The program now parses tokens at commas rather than spaces.
+Insert commands accordingly.**

 --
 Katherine Fellows & Cassandra Dixon